MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 * From the activity bar in Visual Studio Code.
 * From the JavaScript Debugger in Visual Studio Code.

 This article describes the Microsoft Edge Developer Tools for Visual Studio Code extension.
-You can [download the extension][https://marketplace.visualstudio.com/items?itemName=ms-edgedevtools.vscode-edge-devtools] and [check the source code][https://github.com/microsoft/vscode-edge-devtools].
+You can [download the extension][downloadExtension] and [check the source code][checkSourceCode].

 ## Opening Microsoft Edge Developer Tools with Visual Studio Code